Manage access control for projects

 ### Other key things to note for project level roles

-* You **can not** change the project level role of a user who has *View-only* role at the team level.
+* You **can't** change the project level role of a user who has *View-Only* role at the team level.

-* If the project level role for a user within a particular project **is same as** the team level role, and at some point if a team admin changes the team level role, the relevant project role is automatically changed to track the team level role.
+* If the project level role for a user within a particular project **is the same as** the team level role, and a team admin later changes the team level role, W\&B automatically changes the relevant project role to track the team level role.

-* If you change the project level role for a user within a particular project such that **it is different from** the team level role, and at some point if a team admin changes the team level role, the relevant project level role remains as is.
+* If you change the project level role for a user within a particular project such that **it differs from** the team level role, and a team admin later changes the team level role, the relevant project level role remains as is.

-* If you remove a user from a *restricted* project when their project level role was different from the team level role, and if you then add the user back to the project after some time, they would inherit the team level role due to the default behavior.
-If needed, you would need to change the project level role again to be different from the team level role.
+* If you remove a user from a *Restricted* project when their project level role differed from the team level role, and you then add the user back to the project later, they inherit the team level role due to the default behavior.
+If needed, change the project level role again to differ from the team level role.